-Joe Strzelecki, Quality Manager
+Joe Strzelecki, Quality Director

 “I enjoy seeing the new products coming through the lab, everyone gets along well here.
 Radiometrics has a great ambience where everyone can work independently knowing that they still have a diverse team to back them up.”

-As the Quality Manager, Joe performs tests, engineering analysis and prepares reports on both commercial and military products.
+As the Quality Director, Joe performs tests, engineering analysis and prepares reports on both commercial and military products.
 Tests conducted include: RF Emissions, Susceptibility, Shielding Effectiveness, Transfer Impedance and Antenna Calibrations.
 He tests products with specifications such as MIL-STD 461 and 285, RTCA DO165, SAE VDE, CSA and FCC Parts 15, 18 and 90.

 Joe is the driving force charge of acquiring and maintaining the A2LA ISO 17025 accreditation for the lab.
 He wrote the quality manual and conducts quality audits.